SFDO-Tooling/CumulusCI/docs/robot_new.rst

    │       ├── results
    │       └── tests

-Though the examples and exercises in this documentation will illustrate the use of these folders, see `Advanced Robot <LINK TODO>` for more details on each one.
+Though the examples and exercises in this documentation illustrates the use of these folders, see `Advanced Robot <LINK TODO>` for more details on each one.

 Robot Test Breakdown
 --------------------

-Again, here's the basic robot test case for creating a new Contact object.
-To follow along, save this code in a file named ``create_contact.robot`` in the ``robot/<ProjectName>/tests`` folder of your project's repository.
-This file is considered to be a test suite by virtue of having  the ``.robot`` extension with a ``Test Cases`` section.
+Again, here's the basic robot test case to create a new Contact object.
+Save this code in a file named ``create_contact.robot`` in the ``robot/<ProjectName>/tests`` folder of your project's repository.
+This file is a test suite by virtue of the ``.robot`` extension with a ``Test Cases`` section saved inside.

 .. code-block:: robotframework